AndypSheridan/battleships-1977/README.md

 ![Screenshot of player name input](assets/images/bs77-name-input.png)

-* The os library is used to clear the screen and the user is then presented with ASCII text intended to simulate the Star Wars font.
-* They are prompted to enter their name and are presented with a short welcome message and short backstory explaining enemy ships have entered the area.
-* The user can press enter to proceed to the next screen.
+* The os library is used to clear the screen and the user is then presented with ASCII text intended to emulate the Star Wars movie font.
+They are prompted to enter their name using the get_name function which stores the username in a variable for use in the game.
+They are then presented with a short welcome message and short backstory explaining enemy ships have entered the area.
+The user can press enter to proceed to the next screen.

 #### **Pre-Game**